snorkel-team/snorkel/RELEASING.md

 password=YOUR_PASSWORD
 ```

-Then run `chmod 600 ./pypirc` so only you can read/write.
+Then run `chmod 600 ./.pypirc` so only you can read/write.

-You'll also need to have permissions to push directly to the `master` branch.

 ## Release Steps